 Festival Ljubljana works with both foreign and domestic institutions when it comes to planning, organising and running events.
 Fostering local, national and international connections is essential in order to maintain the high level of culture on offer and heighten awareness, and to promote both Festival Ljubljana and the city of Ljubljana itself.
 The institution has strong links with various foreign embassies and cultural posts in Slovenia, as well as with the European capitals and their festivals, mayors, ministries of culture and prime ministers.
 It also works with several prominent cultural institutions in Russia, Israel and China.
 Festival Ljubljana partners up with Slovenian and foreign festivals when it comes to international applications of projects to various tenders for EU programme grants.

 Most of Festival Ljubljana’s events are held at the Križanke complex venues, which are the perfect ambience for unique artistic experiences.
-In addition to the main venue, the Križanke Summer Theatre, events can also take place in the Grand Foyer, the Pergola, the Devil’s Courtyard, the Knights’ Hall or the Križanke Church.
+In addition to the main venue, the Križanke Summer Theatre, events can also take place in the Grand Foyer, the Pergola, the Devil’s Courtyard and the Knights’ Hall.
 Serving as a beautiful backdrop for performers, the Križanke monastery complex is a unique historical and architectural monument in Ljubljana and was proclaimed a cultural monument of national significance in 2016.
 Therefore, Festival Ljubljana looks to increase Križanke’s visibility and raise awareness of its significance as a unique historical and architectural gem that offers unforgettable artistic experiences.

 At the same time, it takes the spirit of excellence and uniqueness that dwells in Križanke to other compelling locations in the capital.
 The aim is to organise as many high-profile events as possible at the city’s exceptional Congress Square, and continue longstanding collaboration with other cultural centres such as Cankarjev dom, the Slovenian Philharmonic, the Slovenian National Theatre Opera and Ballet Ljubljana, Modern Gallery and others, as well as with smaller venues like the National University Library, Glasbena Matica music society, the Conservatory of Music and more.
 Festival Ljubljana is looking forward to discovering and developing new venues that too would host cutting-edge artistic projects and performances here in Ljubljana.